Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/11 - Discrete Math & Algebra/README.md

 **Skill Description**
 ----------
-The Fellow also understands more complex concepts of discrete math including logic and proof functions, calculation of probability, and statistics.
+The Fellow understands complex concepts of discrete math including logic and proof functions, calculation of probability, and statistics.

 **Output**
 ----------